-Name of party to whom Company advanced advances in the nature of loan Nature of non- compliance Maximum Amount outstanding during the year Balance as at Balance sheet date Associate Bigtec Healthcare Private Limited Fellow subsidiaries Advanced without special resolution and the terms and ₹ 0.38 Million ₹ 0.38 Million Remfuel Bioenergy Private Limited Deciphar Life Sciences Private Limited conditions are prejudicial to the interest of the Company ₹ 0.67 Million ₹ 0.67 Million
+Name of party to whom Company advanced advances in the nature of loan Nature of non- compliance Maximum Amount outstanding during the year Balance as at Balance sheet date - Associate Bigtec Healthcare Private Limited - Fellow subsidiaries Advanced without special resolution and the terms and ₹ 0.38 Million ₹ 0.38 Million Remfuel Bioenergy Private Limited Deciphar Life Sciences Private Limited conditions are prejudicial to the interest of the Company ₹ 0.67 Million ₹ 0.67 Million

 - (v) The Company has neither accepted any deposits from the public nor accepted any amounts which are deemed to be deposits within the meaning of sections 73 to 76 of the Act and the rules made thereunder, to the extent applicable.
-Accordingly, the requirement to report on clause 3(v) of the Order is not applicable to the Company and hence not commented upon. - (vi) The Central Government has not specified the maintenance of cost records under Section 148(1) of the Act, for the products/services of the Company and hence not commented upon. - (vii) (a) Undisputed statutory dues including goods and services tax, professional tax, employees' state insurance, income-tax, custom duty, cess and other material statutory dues, as applicable to the Company, have generally been regularly deposited with the appropriate authorities though there has been a slight delay in a few cases except in case of provident fund where the dues have not been regularly deposited with the appropriate authorities and there have been serious delays in few cases.
+Accordingly, the requirement to report on clause 3(v) of the Order is not applicable to the Company and hence not commented upon. - (vi) The Central Government has not specified the maintenance of cost records under Section 148(1) of the Act, for the products/services of the Company and hence not commented upon.

+- (vii) (a) Undisputed statutory dues including goods and services tax, professional tax, employees' state insurance, income-tax, custom duty, cess and other material statutory dues, as applicable to the Company, have generally been regularly deposited with the appropriate authorities except in case of provident fund and tax deducted at source where the dues have not been regularly deposited with the appropriate authorities and there have been serious delays in large number of cases.
 According to the information and explanations given to us and based on audit procedures performed by us except for provident fund dues for which the Company is in the process of registration and remittance thereof, no other undisputed amounts payable in respect of these statutory dues, which were outstanding at the year end, for a period of more than six months from the date they became payable. - (b) The dues of goods and services tax, provident fund, employees' state insurance, income-tax, sales-tax, service tax, custom duty, excise duty, value added tax, cess, and other statutory dues which have not been deposited on account of any dispute, are as follows:

-Name Statute of the Nature of the Dues Amount of dispute (₹ in Millions) Period to which the amount relates Forum where it is pending Income 1961 tax Act, Income tax ₹ 164.56 Million FY 2020-21 The Assessing Officer Income 1961 tax Act, Income tax ₹ 2.21 Million FY 2017-18, FY 2014-15 Commissioner of Income Tax (Appeals)
+Name Statute of the Nature of the Dues Amount of dispute (₹ in Million) Period to which the amount relates Forum where it is pending Income 1961 tax Act, Income tax ₹ 2.32 Million FY 2017-18, FY 2014-15 Commissioner of Income Tax (Appeals) Income 1961 tax Act, Income tax ₹ 164.56 Million FY 2020-21 The Assessing Officer

-^{} Demand of ₹ Nil has been raised for FY 2017-18, however the brought forward loss of ₹ 110.73 Million has been disallowed which may impact tax liabilities for future years.
+\ Demand of ₹ Nil has been raised for FY 2017-18, however the brought forward loss of ₹ 110.73 Million has been disallowed which may impact tax liabilities for future years.